ZAP (motor company): ZAP Xebra

 Both the United States House of Representatives and United States Senate overrode Massachusetts state law, when they passed legislation on December 31, 2009; allowing three-wheeled motor vehicles in Boston roads.
 The change was achieved through joint efforts by the Registry of Motor Vehicles, state Senator Robert L. Hedlund from Weymouth, Massachusetts, and state Representative Garrett J. Bradley from Hingham, Massachusetts.

 ZAP Dude ATV

-The electric four-wheeled all-terrain vehicle ZAP Dude ATV, designed for installation security patrols and maintenance functions, can go up to 25 mph and has a range of 25 mi with a 48 volt permanent-magnet brush DC motor and standard 65 amp hour absorbed glass mat (AGM) lead acid batteries, fact that sacrifices charging time to 4 to 6 hours and the continuous power to 4 kW, both indicators improvable with a lithium battery technology.
-Is the cheapest in the company's electric vehicle portfolio, been introduced to natural reserve patrols, US Military and agriculture and farming markets, where usage is scheduled and power stations are strategically located.
+The electric four-wheeled all-terrain vehicle, ZAP Dude ATV, was designed for installation security patrols and maintenance functions and can go up to 25 mph.
+It has a range of 25 mi with a 48-volt permanent-magnet brush DC motor and standard 65-amp-hour absorbed glass mat (AGM) lead acid batteries. it has a charging time to 4 to 6 hours and the continuous power to 4-kW, both indicators improvable with a lithium battery technology.
+Is the cheapest in the company's electric vehicle portfolio.It has been introduced to natural reserve patrols, US Military,as well as agriculture and farming markets, where usage is scheduled and power stations are strategically located.